 Smart clothing, sometimes called high-tech clothing, smart wear, smart textiles, electronic textiles, smart garments, e-textiles, smart fabrics, or even monitor clothing.
-All items are enhanced with the latest cutting-edge technology so that they have additional functionality far beyond their traditional use.
+All items are enhanced with the latest cutting-edge technology so that they have additional functionality far beyond their traditional fabric counterparts such as cotton or advanced microfiber.

 Many modern smart clothes on the market today are made using advanced textiles that have interwoven circuitry built-in.
 Still, others use additional hardware or built-in sensors that give the garment its smart functionality.
 Most smart clothes connect with a program or app on another device using WiFi or Bluetooth connectivity.
 Still, this type of connection isn’t always necessary to classify an item as “smart clothing”.
 You might consider bands like Whoop strap a kind of smart activewear that integrates with your look and style.
 Amazon Halo Band is a similar accessory that blends in with your clothes as a seamless bracelet.